About OMD Ventures

 Moved to Vancouver thanks to wonderful parents.
-They move to a country that did not recognize their career capital in the hopes that I would have better opportunities.
+They moved to a country that did not recognize their career capital in the hopes that I would have better opportunities.
 I can only hope to have the same courage for my family in the future.
 Vancouver was a Hong Kong with more space, nature, snow and nice people.
 Western education also let kids be kids so I had a childhood.

 Attended an all-male catholic private high school.
 Left all my newly-formed friends to enter a new environment once again.
 I was a straight C student in elementary school.
 But I started building a habit of reading.
 I had straight As in my final year and I attribute reading as being my turnaround point that got me into a fancy high school.
 Getting grades became systematic.
 Learn the system and play it to get the marks you want.
 Sit up front, pay attention, know how you'll be tested and it was that.
 Academics in autopilot I eventually got 2nd in my graduating class to my own surprise.
 I used to lament being in an all-male school but I can't be thankful enough with the opportunity I had.
 This became the topic of a very unpopular speech I gave to my university speech class where I praised the need for single-gender schooling for teenagers.